bhaskarblur/Linkedin-Post-Automation/README.md

 - If approved, the bot posts the image to LinkedIn.
 - The bot then schedules the post on LinkedIn.
 - The bot then sends a success message to the Telegram bot.

+# License
+This project is open-sourced under the MIT License - see the LICENSE file for details.